 The respiratory system is made up of the upper respiratory and lower respiratory tract.
 The upper respiratory tract includes the nose, nasal cavity, sinuses, pharynx, and larynx, while the lower respiratory tract includes the trachea, bronchi, and lungs.
 Disease in any part of this system can cause a puppy to breathe rapidly.
 A puppy’s breathing may also be labored or noisy depending on the part of the respiratory tract affected and the severity of the disease.

-Puppies are at risk for developing respiratory infections compared to healthy adult animals as their immune systems are not fully developed and not yet efficient at fighting infection.
+Puppies are at risk for developing respiratory infections compared to healthy adult animals, as their immune systems are not fully developed and not yet efficient at fighting infection.
 This makes it easier for infectious organisms to enter and spread in a puppy’s respiratory system.
-Fortunately, many of the most common and potentially life-threatening infections that puppies are at risk of contracting, are preventable with vaccination.
-You can help protect your puppy by making sure that it receives all of its puppy vaccinations at the correct time.
+Fortunately, many of the most common and potentially life-threatening infections that puppies are at risk of contracting are preventable with vaccination.
+You can help protect your puppy by making sure they receive all their puppy vaccinations at the correct times.

 In addition to a rapid respiratory rate, other signs of respiratory disease to look out for include a discharge from the nose, coughing, low energy levels, loss of appetite, and fever.

 There are numerous conditions that can cause a puppy to develop anemia.
-Some of the most common causes of anemia in puppies include:
+The most common causes of anemia in puppies include:

-Be sure to keep your puppy’s tick and flea treatment and deworming up to date to keep them safe.
+Be sure to keep your puppy’s tick-and-flea treatment and deworming up to date to keep them safe.
 Familiarize yourself with foods to avoid feeding your puppy.
-Check out this helpful article from the American Society for the Prevention of Cruelty to Animals (ASPCA) on foods to avoid feeding your pet.
+Check out this helpful article from the American Society for the Prevention of Cruelty to Animals on foods to avoid feeding your pet.

-Although dogs and puppies experience pain in the same way that we do, they often express it differently, and may even hide it.
+Although dogs and puppies experience pain in the same way that we do, they often express it differently and may even hide it.
 A puppy that is in pain may show physical symptoms or behave differently than they usually do.
 Sometimes it is obvious that a puppy is in pain.
-A puppy in pain may yelp when it is touched, or limp on a sore leg.
+A puppy in pain may yelp when they are touched or limp on a sore leg.
 Other times, the signs of pain can be more subtle, like breathing rapidly, becoming more withdrawn, or adopting a hunched posture.

 7. Heart Disease

 An increased respiratory rate in a puppy may be a sign of congenital heart disease.
-Congenital heart disease is a term used to describe abnormalities of the cardiovascular system that are already present at birth.
+This is a term used to describe abnormalities of the cardiovascular system that are already present at birth.

 In addition to rapid breathing, other signs of congenital heart disease include coughing, stunted growth, weakness, accumulation of fluids in the lungs or abdomen, and low energy levels.
-Symptoms may vary based on the type of defect present as well as the severity.
-Fortunately, congenital heart disease is rare and only 1% of dogs are affected by this condition.
+Signs may vary based on the type of defect present and the severity.
+Fortunately, congenital heart disease is rare, and only 1% of dogs are affected by this condition.

 Most puppies born with congenital heart disease initially don’t show any clinical signs of disease.
 A heart murmur picked up at a puppy’s first checkup may be the first sign that something is wrong.
-This is one of the reasons why it is so important for a puppy to have routine checkups.
-The presence of a murmur in a young puppy doesn’t necessarily indicate a congenital heart defect though.
-Some murmurs are “innocent murmurs” which will usually disappear by 6 months of age.
+This is one of the reasons that it is so important for a puppy to have routine checkups.
+The presence of a murmur in a young puppy doesn’t necessarily indicate a congenital heart defect, though.
+Some murmurs are “innocent murmurs,” which will usually disappear by 6 months of age.

-However, if the veterinarian suspects that there is a more serious issue, he or she will want to run further tests such as a chest X-ray or echocardiogram to check for congenital heart disease.
-Certain defects can be corrected with surgery which is best performed before the puppy goes into congestive heart failure or develops irreversible heart damage.
+However, if the veterinarian suspects that there is a more serious issue, they will want to run further tests, such as a chest X-ray or echocardiogram, to check for congenital heart disease.
+Certain defects can be corrected with surgery, which is best performed before the puppy goes into congestive heart failure or develops irreversible heart damage.

 Panting from heat, excitement, or stress is normal and usually short-lived.
-A puppy that is panting from heat should breathe normally within a couple of minutes once it has cooled down.
-A persistently high respiratory rate on a hot day or after exercise could mean that a puppy is having a heatstroke and needs urgent veterinary attention.
+A puppy that is panting from heat should breathe normally within a couple of minutes once they have cooled down.
+But a persistently high respiratory rate on a hot day or after exercise could mean that a puppy is having a heatstroke and needs urgent veterinary attention.

-When a puppy’s breathing is persistently fast and can’t be explained by things such as heat, excitement, or stress, it can be a sign of an underlying disease.
-Rapid breathing accompanied by other clinical signs such as low energy, a reduced or absent appetite, coughing, nasal discharge, or fever, is also indicative of a problem.
+When a puppy’s breathing is persistently fast and can’t be explained by things like heat, excitement, or stress, it can be a sign of an underlying disease.
+Rapid breathing accompanied by other clinical signs, such as low energy, a reduced or absent appetite, coughing, nasal discharge, or fever, is also indicative of a problem.
 In these cases, it is best to take your puppy to the vet.

 - Why Is My Dog Coughing Like Something Is Stuck in His Throat?
-(Vet Answer)
+Our Vet Answers

 - How Old Is a Puppy When Their Balls Drop?
-(Vet Answer)
+Our Vet Explains

-- Why Does My Dog Breathe Fast While Sleeping: Is it Normal?
-(Vet Answer)
+- Why Does My Dog Breathe Fast While Sleeping: Our Vet Explains